Rulikkk/Rulikkk.github.io/content/2020-11-21 Digit Tutor 2/index.md

 Can you spot a bug in the code above?
 If you need to say "six", and you say "twenty six", this will still count as correct.
 Not a big deal, I think.

 As you see, this code works with Svelte and UI, but it isn't impacted in almost any way by Svelte.
 The cool thing is in this line `transcript.indexOf($l.numbers[digit]) >= 0`. `$l` here is a Svelte store, and it will always refer to the current locale, so it will look for correct words as digits.

 The last piece of code related to recognition is in `onCorrectDigit` handler.
 It calls `.abort()` and `.start()` once again, to clear the results array and make sure the app memory footprint is consistently low.
 I think, it would work even without that restarting, but this feels correct.

 # Conclusion

 That's all!
 We've covered 100% of lines, related to speech recognition in the app.
 As you see, there's nothing complex and hard work is abstracted away by the browser.
 The only piece not covered is handling missing SpeechAPI; this is fairly straightforward, so omitted here.

 If I was implementing it, probably, I would go with a simpler arguments for `.onresult` event, but it takes just 2 more minutes, to figure out its structure and, probably, covers more cases, than mine.

 Also note once again, that this all is almost Chrome-only for now, so cannot consider it "production-ready".

 In the third Digit-Tutor article I will cover localization implementation:
 Svelte has a built-in approach, however, I've opted for a custom, store- based implementation, since I had to integrate that with speech recognition, too.
 What I got, I called a "poor man's localization for Svelte" as it felt simpler and more flexible than the built in one in the end.

-Thanks you!
+Thank you!